 Title: Climate change mitigation in Costa Rica’s transport sector

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) under the International Climate Initiative (IKI)
+Commissioned by: Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) in the framework of the International Climate Initiative (IKI)

 Country: Costa Rica

 Lead executing agency: Dirección de Cambio Climático del Ministerio de Ambiente y Energía

 Costa Rica's traffic is the biggest obstacle to the country reaching its goal of complete independence from fossil fuels by 2050: the transport sector is currently responsible for 54 per cent of the country's CO2 emissions.
 The rapid growth of the country’s vehicle fleet by five per cent per year is one of the main problems, compounded by the long vehicle life cycles.
 In urban areas such as the capital San José in particular, where nearly half of Costa Rica's residents live, partly unstructured urban sprawl has led to a dramatic increase in private and freight transport on the road.

 Fundamental aspects of sustainable transport, such as the existence of an integrated public transport system or a fast commuter train, are completely outdated.
 This leads to growing inconvenience for residents due to congestion, noise and fume pollution.
 The country lacks the political strategies, legal framework and targeted investments it needs to develop a climate-friendly transport system and to promote modern technologies.
 Conflicts between different stakeholders with special interests hamper sustainable transport planning.

 99 per cent of the country's energy is already being generated from renewable sources.
 So far, however, only a few steps have been taken to link transport to the clean energy matrix.